-At the end of the fiscal year, the Clackamas Education Service District's net position increased by \$4,075,258.
-Investment in capital assets increased by \$306,585 due capital expenditures, payments on related debt, and depreciation.
-Restricted net position increased by \$815,388 due to additional restrictions related to contracts with local districts.
-Unrestricted net position increased by \$2,953,285 due to governmental activity charges for services exceeding expenses and a decrease in net pension expense due to positive financial market activity.
+At the end of the fiscal year, the Clackamas Education Service District's net position increased by \$5,644,897.
+Investment in capital assets increased by \$221,931 due to capital expenditures, payments on related debt, and depreciation.
+Restricted net position increased by \$722,172 due to the recognition of restrictions related to contracts with local districts and revenues from local, state, federal grants and contracts received more than expenses.
+Unrestricted net position increased by \$4,700,794 primarily due to a decrease in non-current liabilities exceeding a reduction in non-current assets.